 Malnutrition can cause cognitive impairments in children, lasting a lifetime.

 Faced with a choice of paying for housing, utilities and medical care, food is often the first eliminated expense.

 In the past 3 decades, the poverty rate among working families has increased by 50%.

-Our Partner-Pick-Up program has more than doubled in the last two years.
-Currently we are picking up food from four local grocers twelve times a week and have received 122,636 pounds of food.
+Our Partner-Pick-Up program has continued to grow over the years.
+Currently we are picking up food from four local grocers twelve times a week and have received 308,606 pounds of food.

 We are one of 2 pantries that have evening hours to serve people who are unable to come during the morning hours.